-This board uses the i2c, spi and i2s buses to communicate with any device.
+This board can use the i2c, spi and i2s buses to communicate with any device.
 Basically, the i2c bus is self sufficient, with a device appearing at

-0x25 but can also be used more efficiently through spi.
+0x25 (with the basic firmware) but can also be used more efficiently through SPI.

 A simple pulse-echo experiment is done here, with multiple echoes from a reflector a few centimeters away from the transducer.

 The board allows for onboard signal filtering and envelop extraction.